CodeWithClinton/devdrive/README.md

-# devdrive
+# django_24
-DevDrive is a platform to share to your coding journey with the world.
+This is a course on fullstack web development with Django.